 This photo is special for two reasons.
 I rarely find old cabins in nature here, and also because this photo was featured on 500px under “45 Striking Landscape Photos Shot With An iPhone.”

 It’s few years old now, but I still remember how I did the edit.
-It was all done in AfterLight where I did normal minor edits, applied a filter and used texture for the first time ever (I don’t normally use textures).
+It was all done in the AfterLight photo editor.
+I did normal minor edits, applied a filter and used texture for the first time ever (I don’t normally use textures).

 This shot is from recent trip to an amazing quarry with my friends.
 When we were leaving I asked my friend to do the modeling part.
 I always envy how Instagramers from USA, Austria and other places can take pictures like this.
 I used Snapseed for minor edits and then VSCO Cam for filters.